Astros vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 98 hits with 24 doubles, two triples, 11 home runs, 34 walks and 55 RBI.
-He's also stolen seven bases.
+- Semien has 101 hits with 24 doubles, two triples, 11 home runs and 35 walks.
+He has driven in 56 runs with eight stolen bases.

 Semien Recent Games